viggyfresh/CliNER/README.rst

 Please note that for optimal performance, CliCon requires the users to obtain a Unified Medical Language System (UMLS) license, since UMLS Metathesaurus is used as one of the knowledge sources for the above classifiers.

-* Free software: BSD license
+* Free software: Apache v2.0 license
 * Documentation: http://clicon.readthedocs.org.